Yetton Together was made a Charitable Incorporated organisation [CIO] in August 2015 by the Charity Commission. Its registered number is 1163247.

 Besides being Treasurer, Sue is a member of the Communications group [newsletter and distribution] and the Environmental working party.
 She also is the web coordinator, promoter of the 200 Club and is on the Grants committee.
 She is responsible to the group for promoting personal and property safety in the community eg Neighbourhood Watch groups.

 Sue writes: I’ve lived in the village for over 40 years.
 In ‘my younger days’ I was a founding member of the Young Wives Club!!
 [Not very PC now], a school governor and help run the Kirkheaton play group based in the grounds of the Old Rectory.
 When I retired I wanted to ‘reconnect to village life’ and so gradually I have become more involved – first by being a member of Laneside Landfill Liaison Group, then Kirkheaton Network and now in Yetton Together.
-I am enjoying meeting new people and seeing some improvements, although progress seems so slow.’
+I am enjoying meeting new people and seeing improvements to the village.’

 Bev Burns E:email@example.com T: 07708 999728